 Hannah has a strong personal and professional interest in politics and social justice, with a particular passion for women’s rights.
 As a history and women’s studies major at Denison University, Hannah worked as a research assistant and senior fellow in both departments.
 She also served as an on-call advocate and president of one of the largest sexual assault prevention and education groups on campus.
 In graduate school at American University, Hannah worked for the Department of Government, conducting research on women’s political representation and serving as a teaching assistant for undergraduate political research methods courses.
 She earned her Masters of Science degree in 2015 from the School of Public Affairs in Justice, Law and Society.

-Janessa C. Sambola - Research Fellow
+Janessa C. Sambola - Policy and Communications Associate

 A recent transplant from Cincinnati, OH, Janessa studied Political Science and Political Communications at Ohio University in Athens, OH.
 While completing her undergraduate degree, Janessa worked as a fellow on campus at OU for President Obama’s reelection campaign.
 Prior to moving to Washington, D.C., Janessa worked in publishing and recruiting, while also volunteering for progressive campaigns such as Ohio state Senator Nina Turner’s bid for Secretary of State.
 She has always been passionate about women’s rights and intends on pursuing a communications career within progressive politics.
 She is currently pursuing her Master of Arts in Strategic Communication at the George Washington University.